When is the Festival?

 Is there anything to do besides tasting beer?

 Tasting beer is the focus of the OBF, but there are many other activities as well.
 Joining the breweries are exhibits by homebrewers and breweriana collectors.
 The Crater Lake Soda Garden offers free handcrafted soda for minors and designated drivers (no tasting mug purchase required), or will sell to drinkers for one token.
 A souvenir booth sells OBF merchandise (cash or credit accepted) and a handful of beer related vendors sell their wares.
+We have a Meet the Brewer tent, a Brewer’s Dunk Tank, DJs spinning, and games like corn hole!

 Can I smoke?

-No. The Portland City Council passed a total smoking ban in city parks in 2015, so smoking is not allowed at the Oregon Brewers Festival.
+Sorry, no smoking.
+The Portland City Council passed a total smoking ban in city parks in 2015, so smoking is not allowed at the Oregon Brewers Festival.
 The ban applies to all tobacco, e-cigarettes, marijuana and vaping products.

 Is there gluten-free beer?